fionaEyoung/intro-to-github/github-workshop/introductions-2024-session-1.md

 3. Platform:

 Group 2 (case study 2): Arduino
-1. License:
+1. License: CC-BY-SA
-2. Benefits:
+2. Benefits: Get credit for their work, can sell their products and people who use it can't copyright
-3. Platform:
+3. Platform: cross-platform

 Group 3 (case study 3): The Turing way
 1. License: